Gilles Le Gendre

-Private career
+Early career

 A graduate of Sciences Po, Le Gendre worked as director of the Challenges magazine redaction from 1995 to 2001 after stints at Europe 1 and Le Nouvel Économiste.
 He was director of communications and member of the executive committee at Fnac from 2002 to 2004.

 Political career

-In Parliament, Le Gendre also serves as member of the Committee on National Defence and the Armed Forces.
+In Parliament, Le Gendre served as a member of the Committee on National Defence and the Armed Forces.
 He was elected president of the LREM group in the National Assembly after the election of Richard Ferrand as the body's president.

-In July 2019, Le Gendre voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Le Gendre voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.
 He stepped down in 2020 as group president and was succeeded by former Interior Minister Christophe Castaner.

+Reelected in 2022, he was not nominated by Renaissance (formerly LREM) for a third term in the National Assembly.
+Instead, the Ensemble coalition nominated Jean Laussucq, who won the seat in the 2024 snap election.
+Le Gendre placed third in the first voting round, withdrawing for the second, allowing Laussucq to win the seat against Marine Rosset of the Socialist Party, who had placed first in the first round.